-The mentality of hustle and busy culture are huge culprits.
-We glamorize having meetings and working on projects, chugging coffee and claiming to sleep until we’re dead that we don’t see the effects happening to the brain or body.
+The mentality of hustling and busy culture are huge culprits.
+We glamorize having meetings and working on projects, chugging coffee, and claiming to sleep until we’re dead that we don’t see the effects happening to the brain or body.

 We are not robots.
 We are not meant to run like a machine.
 Sleep and rest are a priority to recharge.

 So take the weekends off.
 Even if it’s not every weekend, take a weekend off.
 Go outside.
 Write.
 Learn how to draw.
 Paint something.
 Grab dinner with a friend.
 Watch Netflix and chill (literally…or figuratively.
 That’s your life, boo).

 Do you know what happens when you return Monday?